unl/wdntemplates/DOCUMENTATION.md

 the `js-src/mustard` folder.
 Use unminified files only.
 3. Once the polyfill file has been included in one of the above locations, implementing the polyfill can be done in two ways:
-    1. Determine if the polyfill can be included only when there are scripts that make use of the polyfill and then conditionally require the polyfill through feature testing (e.g.cutting-the-mustard).
+    1. Determine if the polyfill can be included only when there are modules that make use of the polyfill and then conditionally require the polyfill through feature testing (e.g.cutting-the-mustard).
-        * For example the dialog-polyfill.js is used inside of the `js-src/dialog-helper.babel.js` instead of being brought in on every single page.
-Inside `js-src/dialog-helper.babel.js`, further feature testing is done to conditionally require the polyfill for browsers that don't currently support the dialog element (e.g. Firefox)
+        * For example the dialog-polyfill.js is only used inside of the `js-src/dialog-helper.babel.js` instead of being brought in on every single page.
+Inside the same file, further feature testing is done to conditionally require the polyfill for browsers that don't currently support the dialog element (e.g. Firefox)
-    2. If the polyfill's use case is broad (e.g. object-fit polyfill) or the above step is not possible, then you can add to the `js-src/mustard-initializer.babel.js` to feature-test and conditionally require the polyfill.
+    2. If the polyfill's use case is broad (e.g. object-fit polyfill) or the above step is not possible, then you can add the polyfill to `js-src/mustard-initializer.babel.js` by feature-testing and conditionally requiring the polyfill.
 This works best when your polyfill automatically polyfills the window global scope.